-Students wishing to transfer from another institution into the second or third year of their chosen Music programme must take validation examinations in music history, theory, aural and keyboard skills, and their applied major instrument before transfer of credits can be considered.
+Students wishing to transfer from another institution into the second or third year of their chosen Music programme must take validation examinations in music, theory, aural and keyboard skills, and their applied major instrument before transfer of credits can be considered.
 Failure to pass an examination will necessitate enrolment in the appropriate first- or second-year course.
+Valid examination must be written at the same time as the audition/ interview.
 Transfer applications are subject to the June 1 deadline.